UkaohaCC/T-C-Analyzer-v1.1/README.md

 ## Features

-- **Paste or URL** — paste T&C text directly or enter a URL to fetch it automatically
+- **Paste or URL** :paste T&C text directly or enter a URL to fetch it automatically
-- **AI verdict** — get a clear recommendation: ✅ Agree, ⚠️ Caution, or ❌ Decline
+- **AI verdict** :get a clear recommendation: ✅ Agree, ⚠️ Caution, or ❌ Decline
-- **Scores** — privacy, fairness, transparency, and user rights rated 0–100
+- **Scores** :privacy, fairness, transparency, and user rights rated 0–100
-- **Flags** — red, amber, and green flags highlighting key clauses
+- **Flags** :red, amber, and green flags highlighting key clauses
-- **Key points** — plain-English breakdown of data usage, cancellation, liability, and content ownership
+- **Key points** :plain-English breakdown of data usage, cancellation, liability, and content ownership
-- **TL;DR** — one sentence summary of the entire document
+- **TL;DR** :one sentence summary of the entire document
-- **History** — past analyses saved in your browser so you can revisit them anytime
+- **History** :past analyses saved in your browser so you can revisit them anytime
-- **Your key, your browser** — API key is stored locally and never exposed in code
+- **Your key, your browser** :API key is stored locally and never exposed in code

 ---